About the NSW Food Authority

 The Food Authority is a state government agency established in 2004 to provide NSW with an integrated food regulation system.

-Responsible to the Minister for Primary Industries, the Food Authority provides a single point of contact on food safety and regulation for industry, local government and consumers.
+Responsible to the Minister for Agriculture, the Food Authority provides a single point of contact on food safety and regulation for industry, local government and consumers.

 The Food Authority is a statutory authority and part of the Department of Primary Industries, and is one of the agencies that make up the Department of Regional NSW.

 Management and structure